PINS Project

 • support strengthening of partnerships between schools and parent carers

-The PINS project is testing a new model for supporting good outcomes in mainstream schools for Neurodivergent students and strength parent carer and school partnerships.
+The PINS project is testing a new model for supporting good outcomes in mainstream schools for Neurodivergent students and strengthen parent carer and school partnerships.
 The project will focus on strengthening knowledge, skills and improving environments to better meet the needs of neurodivergent children.
 Through a focus on supportive learning environments and well-equipped schools we can improve the outcomes for this group of children.

 Each school in the programme will complete the nationally agreed self-assessment tool for schools to identify priority areas for support.
 Schools will collate the findings and use them to assess themselves against a number of high-level domains (including Leadership, Culture and Values; Mental Health; Readiness to Learn; Teaching and Learning; Environment and Communication).